andreevqt/sevi/README.md

-# Startuply - startup landing page
+# Sevi - landing page
-This is an implementation of psd template provided by [Abdullah Un Noman ](https://dribbble.com/unnoman)
+This is an implementation of psd template provided by [ Aryo Pamungkas ](https://dribbble.com/musicalryo)

 ## Build
     npm install